Overactive Bladder Treatments

 Acupuncture is an ancient practice that believes that illness and pain occurs when a person’s ‘qi’ or energy flow becomes blocked.
 Inserting fine, sterile needles into certain points helps to unblock this energy flow.
 A research study has shown that having acupuncture along the sacral vertebra can suppress overactive bladders and symptoms of frequency and urgency.

 Further information and downloads can be found in the help and information section.
 Living with a bladder condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Support Group is available 24 hours a day via Facebook, and will allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.